 Creating Your Web Presence

-The purpose of this tutorial is to provide you with an overview of the options available at NCSU for creating and maintaining a web presence for course information and material, research information, publications, and other pertinent information.
+The purpose of this tutorial is to provide you with an overview of the recommended options available at NC State for creating and maintaining a web presence for course information and material, research information, publications, and other pertinent information.

 Building your personal web presence has evolved considerably in the past decade.
 Formerly, you had to do everything yourself, using web design software like Dreamweaver to create the site, and then upload it to a dedicated web server.
 While free web services such as GeoCities offered a place to host your site, you still had to have at least a rudimentary concept of web design in order to be able to publish it effectively.

 Today, however, this is no longer the case.
-Now you can publish information to the web with very little or even no knowledge of web design whatsoever (such as what one can create with an online tool like Facebook).
-Depending on what content you need to make available online, there are a number of options provided within the university environment.
-The list below outlines what options are available, followed by a section detailing which option is the best, given your specific goals.
+Now you can publish information to the web with very little or even no knowledge of web design whatsoever (for instance, by using an online tool such as Facebook).
+The list below outlines the recommended options.

-1. CHASS Faculty/Staff Application.
 This web-based tool, located at faculty.chass.ncsu.edu, provides a quick way to set up a web presence with commonly used information.
 This profile page then integrates into many departmental website faculty listings, as is often used by the research office to identify faculty research interests.
 It is easy-to-use, intuitive, and requires no prior knowledge of web design.
-You simply enter your information, and with the click of a button, it is published on your faculty profiles (under faculty.chass.ncsu.edu/~[your Unity ID].
+You simply enter your information, and with the click of a button, it is published on your faculty profile (under faculty.chass.ncsu.edu/[your Unity ID].

 This profile application provides you with the ability to easily post information for students and others, such as your photo, contact information, vitae, location and office hours, biography, research interests, as well as publications, honors, and awards.
 You also have the option of including your courses, syllabi, and office hours.
 You can customize how much or how little information is displayed within the profile.